 Here’s a totally worthwhile, recent article by your favorite and mine, Dr. Joseph Mercola.
 In it, he shows us how intermittent fasting improves your immune system and mitochondrial function, reduces your inflammatory process, and reduces the amount of free radicals in your...Read More

 Matt & I just returned from 4 days of bicycle-camping with 11 friends through the Carrizo Plains.
 The super-bloom was breathtaking, and the sunburns each of us came home with were frustrating.
 Most of us had applied and re-applied our sunscreen lotions each day, but every...Read More

-Bitter Greens such as kales, collard greens, arugula, mustard greens, and dandelion greens, are not only amazing nutritional powerhouses, but they greatly aid digestion, reduce sugar cravings, help metabolize fats, and work many other magical, healing effects on the human body....Read More
+Bitter Greens such as kales, collard greens, arugula, mustard greens, and dandelion greens, are not only amazing nutritional powerhouses, but they aid digestion, reduce sugar cravings, help metabolize fats, and work many other magical effects on the human body.
+Half a plateful...Read More

 For those coming off the standard American diet, colon cleansing is one of the most important first steps on the road to vitality.
 The colon works with the liver and lymphatic system to keep our entire bodies free from toxic accumulations.
 It’s the first organ you’ll want to...Read More

 For about the past 5 years in the healing foods community, there have been many proponents for a no-grain diet.
 Personally, I’ve enjoyed sprouted and simmered (or fresh ground and cultured), low-glycemic, whole grains like millet, amaranth, buckwheat, and brown rice as staple...Read More